-The Company operates a pension and a gratuity scheme for the benefit of its employees.
+The Company operates a pension scheme for the benefit of its employees.

-(i) Defined contributory pension scheme
+5.14.1 Defined contributory pension scheme

 The Company operates a defined contributory pension scheme for its employees.
 The scheme is funded and managed by the Pension Fund Administrator of the employee's choice.